Current posture

 Infrastructure posture

 The public microsite runs on Microsoft Azure infrastructure and stores account/control data in Azure Cosmos DB.
 The API runtime runs on DigitalOcean with Redis/Valkey for fast-moving operational data.
-Billing is handled by Stripe.
+Billing is handled by Stripe and PayPal.
 Supabase bearer-token auth is used where applicable for app-auth flows.
 The public SDK, MCP, examples, and OpenAPI package are hosted on GitHub.

 Logging and monitoring